kebasyaty/dynfork/README.md

 # DynFork

-ORM-like API MongoDB for Crystal.
+ORM-like API MongoDB for Crystal language.
 <br>
 For simulate relationship Many-to-One and Many-to-Many,
 <br>